The Good Schools Guide Review of Bede's Senior School, Hailsham, BN27 3QH

 Click here to read Our View on this school

-Since 2009, Dr Richard Maloney (late 30s); MA in theology, PhD in educational management.
+Since 2009, Dr Richard Maloney (30s); MA in theology, PhD in educational management.
 Previously deputy head at Sutton Valence.
 Married with two young children.

-He looks very much younger than his years, an energetic, articulate and a caring man who spent the first couple of terms anything but idle.
+He looks very much younger than his years, an energetic, articulate and caring man who spent the first couple of terms anything but idle.
 He is putting his management studies into practice.
 Says he is 100 per cent committed to the aims of the St Bede's Trust, and the pupil population is inclusive and diverse, even if the door is not as wide open as it once was.
 He wants to actively address the middle ability range.
+VA scores revealed that this group in years 9 and 10 were below national average, some happy to coast - intention is to double scores within three years.
 This will appeal to parents who feel that, while their children were happy, they could achieve more.
 The head wasted no time in tightening the mesh by appointing a director of academic performance who oversees the setting of motivational targets and monitors pupils' work, with IT systems to track performance.

 His aim is 'to maintain the energy, breadth and diversity of the curriculum whilst ensuring students exceed academic potential.
 I am also ensuring that systems are in place and no child slips through the net.'
 He feels now is the time to cap the intake.
 He believes in pupil involvement - during our visit students were involved with the tours and interviews for teaching posts for drama and PE.
 Can and will jump to action stations to rescue a pupil from elsewhere who needs a new home - and does so with immense humanity, warmth and common sense.
 Most parents feel this is a good appointment.

 Academic deputy head is John Tuson, who has been here since 1993 but took a two-year gap to do voluntary teaching and zoo keeping abroad.
 He is worthy of mention as the pupils laud him as an excellent and inspirational teacher.
 Certainly he was enthusiastic as he told us of the work he is now doing under the head and occasionally came up for breath.
-VA scores revealed that the middle range in years 9 and 10 were below national average and their intention is to double these scores within the next three years.
-Has put in systems for tracking pupils' performance.
 New dedicated tutor time to underpin an already strong pastoral system so that staff can keep abreast with individuals' targets.
-Although this focus is necessary, as some of the middle range of ability were too happy to coast, it would be a shame if Bede's became yet another league table climber, given their remarkable success as a school open to all.
+Necessary focus but would be a shame if Bede's became yet another league table climber, given their remarkable success as a school open to all.

 Vast range of subjects on offer at GCSE and A level.
 GCSEs achieve a spread of results across the grades, as you would expect of a school which proudly takes children of a far wider range of abilities than elsewhere.
 The number of D grades at GCSE - something less than half the number of As - often reflects the considerable achievement of both pupil and school.
 A high proportion of Cs.
 In 2014, 39 per cent A*/A and 66 per cent A*-B. At A level in 2014, 72 per cent A*-B and 43 per cent A*/A (including A level equivalents).
 Science department offers nine different courses for GCSE including land and environmental studies - they are perfectly positioned in the heart of East Sussex farmland.
 A pre-sixth form year is offered for international students to prepare them in English and for the maturity needed at sixth form.
 Pre-university courses in maths and English for clever clogs but no plans to introduce the IB.
 Individually tailored learning programmes are central to the success of the school and the flexible curriculum allows for the quirky and boffins to achieve at their own pace.